Hess (crater)

 Oblique view of Hess (left of center) and Boyle (right of center), facing west.
 Lunar Orbiter 5 image.

 Another Lunar Orbiter 5 view of Hess, facing west.

-Hess is a lunar impact crater that lies in the southern hemisphere on the far side of the Moon.
+Hess is a degraded lunar impact crater that lies in the southern hemisphere on the far side of the Moon.
+On the lunar geologic timescale, Hess dates from the Pre-Nectarian period.
 The crater rim has been worn by subsequent impacts, leaving a low, eroded outer wall.
 The flat interior has been resurfaced by lava flows and is free of significant impacts.
 This floor has a slightly darker albedo than the surrounding terrain.

 The crater Boyle is nearly attached to the northeastern rim of Hess, and Abbe lies to the south.
-To the west is the large walled plain Poincaré, and Hess is located at the eastern edge of the crater's deeply eroded outer rim.
+To the west is a large walled plain named Poincaré, and Hess is located at the eastern edge of the crater's deeply eroded outer rim.
 The satellite crater Hess Z is partly overlaid by the northern rim of Hess.
 The small crater Hess M joins the south-southwest rim of Hess to the northwest rim of Abbe.